Main Article Content

 Abstract

-Resilience is a crucial ability for late adolescents with divorced parents to help them rise and face daily life post-parental divorce.
-Social support and self-efficacy have a relationship and role with resilience.
-The main hypothesis of this research is that there is a simultaneous relationship between social support and self-efficacy with resilience.
-This study used a quantitative method.
-Data collection tools used were The Connor-Davidson Resilience Scale, The Multidimensional Scale of Perceived Social Support (MSPSS), and the General Self-Efficacy Scale (GSES).
-The subjects in this study were 105 late adolescents with divorced parents in Indonesia.
-The analysis technique used Pearson correlation analysis and multiple linear regression.
-The results of this study proved that social support and self-efficacy have a significant positive relationship and simultaneously have a positive influence on resilience.
-Based on these results, it can be concluded that the higher the role of social support and self-efficacy, the greater the resilience of late adolescents with divorced parents.
-The findings of this study have implications for managing social support together with self-efficacy to increase resilience in late adolescents with divorced parents.
+Resilience is a crucial ability for late adolescents with divorced parents to face daily life post parental issues.
+In this context, social support and self-efficacy have a relationship and role with resilience.
+Therefore, this research aimed to show the simultaneous relationship between social support and self efficacy with resilience using a quantitative method.
+Data collection tools used were The Connor-Davidson Resilience Scale (CD-RISC), The Multidimensional Scale of Perceived Social Support (MSPSS), and the General Self Efficacy Scale (GSES).
+The subjects were 105 late adolescents with divorced parents in Indonesia.
+Furthermore, Pearson correlation analysis and multiple linear regression were adopted.
+The results showed that social support and self-efficacy had a significant positive influence on resilience.
+The higher the role of social support and self-efficacy, the greater resilience of late adolescents with divorced parents.
+The results had implications for managing social support with self-efficacy to increase resilience in late adolescents with divorced parents.

 Article Details